Social media best practice for business

 More and more businesses are turning to social media channels, including Twitter and Facebook, to attract sales, engage with customers and build brand awareness.
-However what businesses must remember is that by signing up to these networks you are making a commitment to be social, to interact and to engage.
 You will need time and effort, in addition to a strategy and a plan, to successfully achieve your end goal.

-Here are some tips to help make your social network work for you.
+Here are some tips to help make your social media work for you.

-Before setting up a profile you should research the network.
+Before setting up a profile you should research the platform.
 Spend time finding out: who is using it; why they are using it; and how they are using it.
-You could have a presence on a single social network or multiple social networks.
-Your decision should always be based on some form of research.
+You don't need to use every social media platform. choose platforms that are in-line with your marketing goals and target audience.

 2. Plan, plan, plan

-Develop a plan for how you intend to use social networking.
-This should include who will be responsible for managing the network.
-Will this be one individual within your business or a team of people?
+Develop a plan for how you intend to use social media.
+This should include who will be responsible for managing the platform.
+Will this be one person or a team of people?
 Think about how often you will post content and what type of information you will share.

 3. Measure performance

 As with any business activity it's important to evaluate your performance to know how you can improve.
 How social media success is measured can vary from business to business and depends on the target you set, but could include: